PAUSE

 START CMD /k C:\demo\yourscript.cmd

 That will run the script and the window will remain open for any further input.
-The advantage of CMD /K is that you can then run the same script in 'unattended mode' without having to edit it.
-The limitation is that this only acts like PAUSE at the very end of a script.
+The limitation is that this only acts like a PAUSE statement at the very end of a script.

 PAUSE does not set or clear the Errorlevel.